MMIP Awareness Day is May 5. What do you know about the crisis?

 Why is this important for the Cow Creek Band of Umpqua Tribe of Indians?

-As employees of a sovereign, federally recognized Tribal government, we have a unique opportunity to elevate this issue and bring awareness to it.
+As citizens, employees and families of a sovereign, federally recognized Tribal government, we have a unique opportunity to elevate this issue and bring awareness to it.
 We live and work with Tribal families, many of whom may have experienced these complex issues firsthand.
 This is an inclusive and supportive work environment in the Tribal community and our larger community in Southern Oregon.
 We believe that by talking about this issue, though uncomfortable, we can better serve our Tribal citizens and understand the challenges and problems that demand attention.

 Resources: